dimfeld/website/posts/imperative_apis_and_declarative_state.md

 # Don't recreate the state every time

-The easiest way is to clear the imperative API's state and then add everything from the new state on every update.
+The easiest way is to take inspiration from the declarative style of state management.
+Just clear the imperative API's state and then add everything from the new state on every update.
 Many imperative APIs have a `clear` function that makes it easy to do.

 ```javascript
 api.clear();